backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 	- We can do centralised configuration for all our unified agents using the SSM parameter store.
 	- With *unified agent* we can *get a lot more metrics with more granularity*.
 	- The unified agent enables the collection of logs *from servers running Windows Server*.

+> [!note]- Since we are interacting with CloudWatch logs and SSM parameter store we need to make sure the *permissions are correct*.
+> This means we need to have correct IAM permissions attached to the EC2 instance role or to the access keys if we are using the unified agent on premises.

+### Unified CloudWatch agent
+- **Default namespace** for metrics collected by the Unified CloudWatch agent is **`CWAgent`** (can be configured/changed)
+- We can collect metrics and **monitor system utilisation of individual processes** using the **`procstat` plugin**.
+	- Supports both Linux and Windows servers
+	- Example: *amount of time the process uses CPU*, amount of memory the process uses etc.
+- Select which processes to monitor by
+	- `pid file`: name of process identification number (*PID*) files they create
+	- `exe`: *process name* that match string you specify (RegEx)
+	- `pattern`: command lines used to start the processes (RegEx)
+- Metrics collected by `procstat` plugin **begins with `procstat` pref** (e.g., procstat_cpu_time, procstat_cpu_usage, etc)

 ## CloudWatch Alarms
 - When you create an alarm, you specify *three settings* to enable CloudWatch to evaluate when to change the alarm state: